ArriaOpenSource/jsonlint/README.md

 A pure [JavaScript version](http://zaach.github.com/jsonlint/) of the service provided at [jsonlint.com](http://jsonlint.com).

-This has been modified to allow running in the browser.
+This has been modified to allow running directly in a browser.

 ## MIT License